 Students arriving for the Fall Quarter have the opportunity to meet all research-active faculty members prior to selecting an advisor.
-Most faculty that are interested in accepting new members into their research groups will give 10-15 minute presentations on opportunities in their research groups during New Student Orientation.
-Some may forego this presentation and instead meet with students individually.
+Most faculty who are accepting new members into their research groups will give 10-15 minute presentations on opportunities in their research groups during New Student Orientation.
 Faculty members who present their work will encourage interested students to contact them for follow-up meetings or invite them to attend group meetings.
 One-on-one student-faculty meetings are required for placement.
-Students must document all student-faculty meetings on the advisor selection form and submit the form when they make their final selection.
-These meetings aid both faculty and students in assessing best fits.
+Students must document all student-faculty meetings on the Advisor Selection Form and submit the form when they make their final selection.
+These meetings aid both faculty and students in assessing best fit.
 While a student and advisor may verbally agree to placement at any time, no binding agreements are made prior to when the advisor selection form is submitted in early November.

-MSE policy is that PhD students are expected to seek an advisor who is an MSEaffiliated faculty member (i.e., core or affiliated faculty members listed on the site below.
+MSE policy is that PhD students are expected to seek an advisor who is an MSEaffiliated faculty member (i.e., core or affiliated faculty members listed on the site below):